oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 #### API\_generated/

 Not much to say, all the files here are auto-generated from the templates.

+##### Classes

 Each class is implemented by four files.

 oyClass\_s.h
 This is the public header file that exports the class API

 oyClass\_s.c
-Here is all the public code implementation.
+The implementation of all the public class parts.

 oyClass\_s\_.h
 Private declarations